-- Interaction: generation of communication which is needed to activate the more physical and emotional part of the purchasing process.
+Interaction: The generation of communication is needed to activate the more physical and emotional part of the purchasing process.

-To achieve a genuinely phygital experience, it's critical that there is technology that facilitates the introduction of the immediacy or immersion, and on the other hand, the interaction that the digital realm lacks by nature gets introduced.
+To achieve a genuinely phygital experience, there must be a technology that facilitates the introduction of immediacy or immersion.
+On the other hand, the interaction that the digital realm lacks by nature gets introduced.

-These three conditions applied to phygital make the consumer feel more connected to the brand, generate trust, reinforcement empathy, and improve the user experience.
+These three conditions applied to phygital make the consumer feel more connected to the brand, generate trust, reinforce empathy, and improve the user experience.

 To give a clearer idea of how this works in practice, here are two real-life examples:

-This fashion brand is using technology in some of its retail stores to transform their customers’ experience.
-Shoppers can choose the items they want to try on by using touchscreens placed throughout the store.
+While web design’s importance in retail is evident, some brands go one step further by using technology in their retail stores to transform their customers’ experience.
+Take fashion brand Rebecca Minkoff, who did just that in her SoHo flagship in New York City.
+Shoppers can choose the items they want to try on by using touch screens placed throughout the store.
 When they’re ready, they’ll get a message on their phone with the fitting room number, where they’ll find all the items they requested.
 But what happens if they need a bigger size?
-Every fitting room has a screen where they can request another size without having to look for it on the floor on their own or have to ask a Sales Associate to bring it.
+Every fitting room has a screen where they can request another size without looking for it on the floor on their own or having to ask a Sales Associate to bring it.
 This video goes through a demo of how their connected store works:

 Kentucky Fried Chicken